ChangeWindows/Viii/readme.md

 This repository is a big shift for ChangeWindows from the previous 4 major versions.
 Not only is this the first time we're publishing the actual source of our website, we're also using for the first time a framework, in this case Laravel, to build our website.
 Not only because we're lazy, but also because it makes things a lot simpeler and cleaner.

 ChangeWindows 5.0 is still in development when you're reading this.
-Chances are that you'll find this to be more of a Laravel-repository than anything else.
 Before we put this major revamp of our website online, we want to have reached feature parity with what we currently have, and that will take a while.
 We have to catch up with over 2,5 year of development.

 ## Development goals